-U.S. Lawmakers Call To Ground The Boeing 737 MAX 8.
+U.S. Lawmakers Call To Ground The Boeing 737 Max 8.
 FAA Says 'No' For Now

 "The FAA continues to review extensively all available data and aggregate safety performance from operators and pilots of the Boeing 737 MAX," the statement reads.
 "Thus far, our review shows no systemic performance issues and provides no basis to order grounding the aircraft.
 Nor have other civil aviation authorities provided data to us that would warrant action."

 Ethiopian Airlines flight 302 crashed on Sunday, killing all 157 passengers and crew on board.
-Just five months earlier, a 737 MAX jet flown by Lion Air crashed off the coast of Indonesia killing all 189 people on the plane.
+Just five months earlier, a 737 Max jet flown by Lion Air crashed off the coast of Indonesia killing all 189 people on the plane.

 Tuesday, the European Union Aviation Safety Agency announced it was suspending all flight operations of the Boeing series of jets involved in the crashes.
 That follows similar moves by China, the United Kingdom, Singapore, Australia and others to either ground the planes or temporarily ban them from their airspace.